 - Non-visa-exempt foreign citizens are required to obtain one of the Canada visa types in order to visit the country.

-- The Canada visitor visa (also known as the tourist visa or temporary residence visa) allows a single entry to Canada for a maximum stay of 6 months.
+- The Canada visitor visa (also known as the Canadian tourist visa or temporary residence visa) allows a single entry to Canada for a maximum stay of 6 months.

 - Eligible citizens who apply for a study or work permit for the first time will automatically get a visitor visa upon approval of the application.